vmware-tanzu/function-buildpacks-for-knative/buildpacks/python/README.md

-# Python Buildpack
+# Python Function Buildpack

-This buildpack provides a way to convert your python3 function into a container image.
+The Python Function Buildpack is a Cloud Native Buildpack that provides a Python function invoker application for executing functions.

+## Behaviour
+This buildpack will participate if any of the following conditions are met:
+* A file with the name `func.yaml` is detected

+The buildpack will do the following if detection passed:
+* Request for a Python runtime to be installed to a layer marked `build` and `launch`
+* Request for a `pip` to be installed to a layer marked `build`
+* Contributes the Python function invoker application to a layer marked `launch`
+* Contributes environment variables defined in `func.yaml` to the `launch` layer
+* Contributes a validation layer which is used to determine if the function is properly defined

 ## Getting started
 To get started you'll need to create a directory where your function will be defined.

-From within this directory we have to create a few files.
+From within this directory we require a few files to properly detect this as a Python function:
 * <a name="func.yaml"></a>`func.yaml`: This is the configuration used to give the buildpack some configurations.
   * The python module and function name can be modified here by defining some environment variables.
     ```